burnsmod/burnsmod.github.com/_posts/2012-06-06-Heads-Up-LinkedIn-Aftermath-Hack-Attempt.md

 category : hacking
 tags : [hacking, linkedin]
 description : Some evidence the LinkedIn hack fallout has already started with attempts to log into other accounts.
+title: Heads up!
+LinkedIn hackers trying to access other sites.
 ---
 {% include JB/setup %}